WojtekKamilowski/CI_PP4_MPN/README.md

 16. Scroll to the bottom of the deploy page and select the preferred deployment type ( Automatic deploys or Manual deploy)
 17. Choose a branch to deploy: main
 18. Click on Deploy Branch button
+19. For Automatic deploys click on Enable Automatic Deploys button

 [Back to Table Of Contents](#table-of-contents)